PluieElectrique/ena/README.md

 ### Scraping mechanics

 * Existing posts in modified threads are only updated when the OP data, comment, or spoiler flag changes
+* [xxHash](https://cyan4973.github.io/xxHash/) is used to check for comment differences instead of holding the comment in memory
 * On start, all live threads are fetched and updated, regardless of whether they've changed or not
 * On start, all archived threads are fetched and updated if they are not marked as archived in the database
 * Closed threads remain locked even after they are archived (In Asagi, closed threads are unlocked on the refetch after archival)